 You can report a lost or stolen passport either online here or by telephone on 0300 222 0000.

 If you’re abroad when your passport goes missing, you need to fill in an LS01 form.
 You can download this here.
 Once you’ve filled it in, you need to take it to the nearest British Embassy, High Commission or Consulate.

 When you return to the UK, it’s probably a good idea to start monitoring for identity theft and fraud to make sure you can spot anything that doesn’t seem right sooner rather than later.
 Use your Noddle credit report to check for any searches you don’t recognise or any financial accounts appearing that you didn’t take out.
-You can find out more about using your credit report to monitor for identity theft and fraud here.

 How to reduce your risk of passport fraud this summer

 If you’re heading abroad, there are a few simple things you can do to reduce the likelihood of your passport being lost or stolen.

 - Don’t carry it around with you – lock it away in the hotel safe or your suitcase if possible.
 While this doesn’t mean it’s 100% safe, it’s not as risky as carrying it around in your bag.